vivaria/edisonrul.ing/docs/source/cards/c/cloudian-acid-cloud.md

 ### Card Rulings

-●If “Cloudian – Acid Cloud” is attacked while in face-down Defense Position and it is flipped face-up by the attack, it is destroyed by its effect after damage calculation.
+*   If “Cloudian – Acid Cloud” is attacked while in face-down Defense Position and it is flipped face-up by the attack, it is destroyed by its effect after damage calculation.